Panton99/NetlifyWeb/README.md

 2.Purpose:<br>
  - To introduce myself (school, major, and hobbies)
- - To organize outcomes (publications, projects)
+ - To organize the outcomes (publications, projects)

 3.Descriptions<br>
  - Introduction of myself